ryanatkn/gro/src/docs/build.md

 even when it means less convenience or simplicity.
 Helps avoid technical debt and clarifies how things work.
-In this case, the cost is just a wrapper function and dynamic imports, and the benefit is we ensure good performance for running Gro tasks.
+In this case, the cost is just a wrapper function and dynamic imports, and the benefit is being guided to keep your tools fast.
-(more specifically, loading a project's Gro config)

 ## deploying and publishing